 The RGU Startup Accelerator supports entrepreneurial teams of students, staff and recent alumni in RGU and partner North East Scotland College (NESCol), with the aim of helping the region’s entrepreneurs and innovators to create new businesses in a number of industries.
-Up to thirty teams are chosen through a competition process each year, and each team will receive up to £10,000 of funding each, leading to the creation of new businesses to support the region’s economic development.
+Up to thirty teams are chosen through a competition process each year, and each team will receive up to £10,000 of funding per team, leading to the creation of new businesses to support the region’s economic development.

 The programme offers founders a range of benefits including:

-- Mentoring from subject matter experts
+- Connection with external subject matter experts

 The accelerator programme is run by the RGU Entrepreneurship and Innovation Group, and is funded by the Wood Foundation.
 The programme works in partnership with NESCol as part of the TWO PLUS alliance, and Opportunity North East as part of the Digital Entrepreneurship Hub in Schoolhill which all RGU start ups (digital or not) will have access to.